• Skip to main content

 While thin late spring and early summer green beans often only require a quick saute or steaming, slow-braising is ideal for mature, late summer green beans like what you may be picking now.
 And, if you also have a bounty of backyard tomatoes, Mediterranean Braised Green Beans with Tomatoes is a delicious way to enjoy them together!

-This dish most closely resembles one that is served across Turkey called taze fasulye, but variations exist across the Mediterranean region.
-It’s served as a side dish or as part of a meze, which is an appetizer platter so it’s also very versatile.
+This dish most closely resembles one that is served across Turkey called taze fasulye, but variations exist across the Mediterranean region like these Greek Green Beans.
+It’s served as a side dish or as part of a meze, which is an appetizer platter, so it’s also very versatile.

 Let’s make it!